top of page

 5. Donate What You Can

 Letting go can be easier when you know your loved one’s items will bring value to someone else.
 Consider donating clothing, furniture, and household goods to organizations that align with their values or causes they cared about.
+This can help bring meaning to decluttering after a loved one dies.

 6. Create Memory Boxes